-Two or three classes each week The functions and roles of the professional officer in a democratic society and how they relate to the socialization processes, prevailing public attitudes, and value orientations associated with professional military service are examined.
-Changes within the military are analyzed, including such topics as the allvolunteer service, race relations, and the impact of women in the armed forces.
-The essential features of the military justice system as it functions to protect basic human rights and organizational order are reviewed.
-The formation and implementation of defense policy, including political, economic, and social constraints, is studied.
-Leadership Laboratory Courses All Air Force cadets spend at least 11/2 hours a week throughout the academic year in a leadership laboratory, for which no academic credit is given.
-Occasionally laboratories are held at times other than the normally scheduled period (such as the fall Veterans Day parade and the spring Military Awards Ceremony).
+Cadets enroll in a pre-designated Cornell University government department course dealing with U.S. national security affairs.
+In addition, cadets are required to meet for a 50minute weekly discussion section.
+Leadership Laboratory Courses All Air Force cadets spend at least 1-1/2 hours a week throughout the academic year in a leadership laboratory, for which no academic credit is given.
+Occasionally laboratories are held at times other than the normally scheduled period.
 All cadets are also expected to participate in an evening dining-in and to meet minimum physical fitness and weight standards each semester.
 Air S 141-142 Initial Military Experiences Introduction to the responsibilities, life, and work of an Air Force officer.
 Basic knowledge of drill and ceremonies, military courtesies, and the wearing of the uniform.
 Field trip to a local military installation.
-Air S 241-242 Intermediate Military Experiences Develops skills in giving commands for drill and ceremonies.
+Air \$ 241-242 Intermediate Military Experiences Develops skills in giving commands for drill and ceremonies.
 Introduction to the Air Force base environment in which the Air Force officer functions.
 Includes a look at career areas available based on academic majors.
 Students experience and participate in leadership situations through military drills and ceremonies.
-Field trip to local military installation.
+Field trip to a local military installation.
 Air S 341-342 Junior Officer Leadership Cadets assume leadership responsibilities similar to those of a junior officer.
 Emphasis is on comprehending the importance of applying effective human relations in dealing with superiors, peers, and subordinates.
-Relationship between Air Force specialty codes and academic majors.
-The importance of basic health habits to leadership Air S 441 Advanced Leadership Experiences Command leadership in operating a military organization.
-Cadets apply effective leadership and managerial techniques with individuals and groups and participate in self-analysis of leadership and managerial abilities.
-Air S 442 Precommissioning Laboratory Factors that facilitate transition from civilian to military life are reviewed.
+Cadets also gain insight into the general structure and progression patterns common to selected Air Force officer career fields and into the U.S. Air Force Educational Delay Program.
+Air S 441 Advanced Leadership Experiences Command leadership in operating a military organization.
+Cadets apply effective leadership and managerial techniques with individuals and groups and participate in self-analysis of leadership and managerial abilities Air \$ 442 Precommissioning Laboratory Factors that facilitate transition from civilian to military life are reviewed.
 The need for military security, base services and activities, personal finances, travel regulations, and social obligations are introduced.